Kaffemakarn/Recipebok/README.md

 We in group 5 will vouch for each other that everyone have done the same amount of work.

 ## How to run

+The application is at the branch maybe-database, so checkout that branch.

 To run this application, please use **Netbeans**.